russhwolf/multiplatform-skeleton/README.md

 - `PresenterConfiguration`: Wrapper class for common dependencies that all presenters are expected to have.

 ### Third Party Libraries
-- Retrolambda (adds support for lambda expressions in Java 6)
 - RxJava/RxAndroid (helps with asynchronous event handling)
 - ButterKnife (easier view binding)
 - Retrofit/OkHttp (simplifies network requests)